 What We Do

-We concentrate on New York City, where we fund and promote:
+We concentrate on New York City and adjacent New Jersey counties, where we fund and promote:

 - Public awareness of the new science of infancy and its implications